Michaelangel007/easing/README.md

 ```

 One last cleanup.
-Since the variable `k` is usually used to mean a constant
+Since the variable `K` is usually used to mean a constant
 we'll use that instead of `s`, the latter which is usually
 used to signal a `scale` factor.